Christopher Bruce

 Christopher Bruce CBE (born 3 October 1945 in Leicester) is a British choreographer and performer.
 He was the Artistic Director of the Rambert Dance Company until 2002.

-He has choreographed many pieces from Andrew Lloyd-Webber/Alan Ayckbourn musical Jeeves at Her Majesty's Theatre, London in 1975.
+Career

-In addition to performing and choreographing, he has created many works for Rambert and for Nederlands Dans Theater, Houston Ballet and Cullberg Ballet and has had a long-term association with the English National Ballet and the Houston Ballet.
+Bruce trained at the Rambert School and became a dancer with the Rambert Dance Company in 1963.
+Since 1969, he has regularly choreographed for Ballet Rambert, and was appointed as the associate director in 1975.
+He was awarded the London Evening Standard's first dance award in 1974.
+From 1986 to 1991 he was the associate choreographer of the English National Ballet, and in 1989 he was also appointed as resident choreographer for Houston Ballet.
+Additionally, Bruce has choreographed for operas and musicals including Joseph and the Amazing Technicolor Dreamcoat (1972), Jeeves (1975), and Mutiny (1985).
+Since the 1980s, he has revised and created new works for companies around Europe.
+He received the International Theater Institute Award for excellence in international dance in 1993.

-His works include Cruel Garden, Ghost Dances, Sergeant Early's Dream, Swansong, Moonshine, Stream, Shadows, Quicksilver, The World Again, Symphony in Three Movements, Land and Rooster.
+Bruce was appointed artistic director of Rambert Dance Company in 1994.
+He has since worked on growing the company from seventeen to twenty-five dancers to be trained as an ensemble that can link contemporary dance and ballet.
+He has commissioned new works by Jiří Kylián and other internationally recognized choreographers.

 Bruce was appointed a CBE for a lifetime's service to dance because he was one of Britain's leading choreographers.
-He is a visiting honorary professor at the University of Exeter since 2009.
+He has been a visiting honorary professor at the University of Exeter since 2009.

-He is also been given an Honorary Doctor of Art from De Montfort University, Honorary Doctor of Letters from University of Exeter in 2001 and an Honorary Life Membership of Amnesty International.
+He has also been given an Honorary Doctor of Art from De Montfort University, Honorary Doctor of Letters from University of Exeter in 2001 and an Honorary Life Membership of Amnesty International.